abuvanth/install-tesseract-ocr/README.md

 # install-tesseract-ocr
 installation script to compile and install resseract-ocr for ubuntu

-note: if script is not work... please install manually using commands in install-tesseract-ocr.sh file
+note: if script is not work... please install manually using commands from install-tesseract-ocr.sh file

 usage: